Boschygoscy/Uludag-Mekatronics-VScode_Projemiz/README.md

 # Uludag-Mekatronics
-Creating my first project for exam
+Creating our first project for exam